 Food poisoning and food borne illnesses

 Most of us have suffered from eating something suspect, resulting in a trip to the toilet.
-But if you are or have been suffering from food poisoning you will know about it!
+But food poisoning is much more serious.
 Typically food poisoning takes a couple of days before the onset of symptoms and it can be more than a week before they end.

 In most cases bacteria are responsible for causing food borne illnesses (such as campylobacter or salmonella), but not all.
 Other causes include: